BananaAcid/imapbox/README.md

 ------------------|------------------
 __message.html__  | If an html part exists for the message body. the `message.html` will always be in UTF-8, the embedded images links are modified to refer to the attachments subfolder.
 __message.pdf__   | This file is optionally created from `message.html` when the `wkhtmltopdf` option is set in the config file.
-__attachments__   | The attachments folder contains the attached files and the embeded images.
+__attachments__   | The attachments folder contains the attached files and the embedded images.
-__message.txt__   | This file contain the body text if available in the original email, always converted in UTF-8.
+__message.txt__   | This file contains the body text if available in the original email, always converted in UTF-8.
-__metadata.json__ | Various informations in JSON format, date, recipients, body text, etc...
+__metadata.json__ | Various information in JSON format, date, recipients, body text, etc...
 This file can be used from external applications or a search engine like [Elasticsearch](http://www.elasticsearch.com/).
-__raw.eml.gz__    | A gziped version of the email in `.eml` format.
+__raw.eml.gz__    | A gzipped version of the email in `.eml` format.

-Imapbox was designed to archive multiple mailboxes in one common folder tree, copies of the same message spread knew several account will be archived once using the Message-Id property, if possible (ID not missing, ID not to long for filesystem).
+Imapbox was designed to archive multiple mailboxes in one common folder tree, copies of the same message spread across several accounts will be archived once using the Message-Id property, if possible (ID not missing, ID not too long for filesystem).

 ## Use cases